-We use kyphoplasty to relieve pain related to cracked or collapsed vertebrae, which can result from certain cancers like multiple myeloma, as well as metastatic tumors.
+We may use kyphoplasty/vertebroplasty to relieve pain related to cracked or collapsed vertebrae, which may result from certain cancers like multiple myeloma, as well as metastatic tumors.

 First, a special balloon is gently inflated inside the fractured bone to expand it to its normal height.
 The balloon is then deflated and removed.
 Using image guidance, a cement-like material is injected directly into the remaining space through a hollow needle.

 For this procedure, our doctors use bone cement or a synthetic bone material.
-The material is considered to be as strong as bone and, when it sets, doesn’t get hot or injure normal bone tissue.
+The material is considered to be as strong as bone and, when it sets, doesn’t injure normal bone tissue.
 It also hardens within five minutes after being injected into the bone.